capensis/canopsis/doc/sakura/glossary.rst

 An entity of the context can be configured to have a specific behavior during a specified period of time.

-See :ref:`dev-backend-mgr-pbehavior` for more informations.
+For more informations, see:

+ * :ref:`dev-backend-mgr-pbehavior`

 Downtime
 ++++++++

 A downtime is configured when we must ignore eventual alerts on an entity.

-See :ref:`dev-backend-mgr-pbehavior` for more informations.
+For more informations, see:

+ * :ref:`dev-backend-mgr-pbehavior`